dotbitHQ/dotbit.js/README.md

 }

 export interface AccountRecord {
-  key: string, // The key of the record, in the form like `address.eth`, `profile.email`, 'custom.xx.yy`.
+  key: string, // The key of the record, in the form like `address.eth`, `profile.email`, 'custom_key.xx.yy`.
   label: string, // The label of the record.
 There may be multiple records for the same `key`, users can use `label` to distinguish them.
   value: string, // The value of the record.
 Developers should valid the validity of the value before using them.
   ttl: number, // Time to live for the record.